Welcome to the Texas State Archives

 Frequently Asked Questions

 I would like a photocopy of a Confederate Pension Application file.

 We are pleased to announce that these records have been digitized and are now available online from Ancestry and Ancestry Library Edition.
 If you or your local library has access to one of these resources, you may wish to view and/or print your copies from that site.
-The title of the database containing the Texas Confederate Pension Applications is U.S., Confederate Pensions, 1884-1958.
+The title of the database containing the Texas Confederate Pension Applications is Alabama, Texas and Virginia, Confederate Pensions, 1884-1958.

 Although we no longer photocopy the original documents, we can print copies of the digitized images.
 After searching the Confederate Pension Applications Index, e-mail your request to the Archives staff.
 Be sure to include the applicant's name and number, as well as your own name and complete mailing address.
 We will notify you of the cost of your order and provide payment instructions.
 All images will be printed on 8.5" x 11" paper.

 Due to the high volume of requests, we ask that patrons limit requests to no more than 10 pension applications.
 Once we have mailed your copies, you are welcome to submit another request.